Flokots/product_feed/README.md

 ### Development Steps
 1. Read the data from the database where status != 0.
 Group by the product_id and order by the product_image.sort_order.
 2. Create a Product class.
+This makes it easier to access the product fields.
 3. Create a link to the product by appending the product.product_id to https://butopea.com/p
 4. Create image link by appending the product_image.image to https://butopea.com/
-5. Create additional image link.
+5. Create additional image link by appending the alt_image to https://butopea.com/
 6. Check item availability.
 Item is available if quantitity > 0.
-7. Change the currency to forints.
+7. Change the currency to forints by concatenating the currency 'HUF' to the price.
 8. Set all products conditions to new.
 9. Loop through the data.
 10. Generate an XML file.